The Last Matinee

-The Last Matinee (Al morir la matinée), also known as Red Screening, is a 2020 Spanish-language horror film directed by Maximiliano Contenti.
+The Last Matinee (Al morir la matinée), also known as Red Screening, is a 2020 Spanish-language slasher film directed by Maximiliano Contenti.
 An international co-production of Uruguay, Mexico and Argentina, the film stars Luciana Grasso, Ricardo Islas, Julieta Spinelli, and Franco Durán.
 It premiered in Uruguay in September 2020.
 Set in 1993 in Montevideo, an engineering student named Ana takes over the duties of her father, a projectionist at a declining movie theatre.
 Unbeknownst to her, the audience watching the film at the theatre is being murdered by a black-gloved killer.

 Plot

 In 1993 in Montevideo, a man dressed in black sneaks into a declining movie theatre.
 As a thriller movie plays, the man in black stealthily kills an old man.
 The rest of the moviegoers: a trio of teenagers, a couple on a date, a boy who sneaks in, and a girl waiting for her boyfriend, remain oblivious to the murder.

 The projectionist's daughter, engineering student Ana, arrives and urges him to rest and leave the job for her.
 After a bit of protesting, he reluctantly leaves work.

 As Ana prepares to study for an exam, security guard Mauricio, visits the projector room to ask about his alarm clock.
 After Ana sends him away, he goes downstairs.
 After the ticket seller leaves, the killer murders Mauricio, then locks the theater using a metal bar.
 The killer tries to enter the projector room but it is already locked by Ana.

 In the theater, Goni, one of the teenagers approaches the lone girl to flirt with her.
 As they kiss, the killer murders them by jamming the metal bar through their heads.
 Meanwhile, the couple prepares to leave, however, the woman Gabriela gives a hand job to her date Horacio, which prompts him to go to the men's room.
 The killer follows Horacio and kills him inside one of the toilet stalls.
 Ana finds Mauricio's alarm clock and looks for him; unable to find him, she returns to the projection room.